New Client Information

 YOUR RESPONSIBILITIES AS A THERAPY CLIENT

 You are responsible for coming to your session on time and at the time we have scheduled.
-Sessions last for 45-50 minutes.
-If you are late, we will end on time and not run over into the next person’s session.
-If you are more than 15 minutes late, you will not be seen.
-If you miss a session without canceling or cancel with less than twenty-four (24) hours’ notice, you will be charged a small fee for that session, unless circumstances beyond your control have caused your cancelation.
+Sessions last for 45-55 minutes.
+If you are late, we will still end on time.
+If you are 15 minutes late (or more), you will not be seen.
+If you miss a session without canceling or cancel with less than twenty-four (24) hours’ notice, you may be charged a small fee for that session, unless circumstances beyond your control have caused your cancelation.
 If you miss a scheduled appointment, you must contact me to reschedule – I will not automatically reschedule your appointment.

 Should a habit of not attending your scheduled appointments develop, you will be placed on a same day appointment program until commitment to attending sessions has been demonstrated.

+Most therapy clients experience an increase in symptoms at the beginning of therapy; this is normal and will lessen as you progress through therapy.
 You have the right to ask questions about anything that happens in therapy.
 I’m always willing to discuss how and why I’ve decided to do what I’m doing, and to look at alternatives that might work better.
-You can feel free to ask me to try something that you think will be helpful.
+Feel free to ask me to try something that you think will be helpful.
 You can ask me about my training for working with your concerns, and can request that I refer you to someone else if you decide I’m not the right therapist for you.
 You are free to leave therapy at any time, although I recommend finding a way to give me advance notice so that I can help you end treatment well and consolidate gains (please see section on Ending Therapy).

 MY RESPONSIBILITIES TO YOU AS YOUR THERAPIST